NAEP-AS-Challenge/math-prediction/readme.md

 Advance webinar registration required at the [following URL](https://www.eventbrite.com/e/rfi-for-naep-math-automated-scoring-challenge-tickets-529659705437).

-In order to participate and receive the datasets, it is necessary to complete data security agremenents.
+In order to participate and receive the datasets, it is necessary to complete data security agreements.
 More information about eligibility requirements is [provided below](#eligibility) and the [NAEP Secure Data Access Application is available for download](resources/Data_Agreement_Forms.zip).
 This application must be completed and approved by IES personnel before an applicant will be provided access to the response data.
-Completed applications (please enrypt before transmission) should be sent to: [automated-scoring-challenge\@ed.gov](mailto:automated-scoring-challenge@ed.gov?subject=Math%20Challenge).
+Completed applications (please encrypt before transmission) should be sent to: [automated-scoring-challenge\@ed.gov](mailto:automated-scoring-challenge@ed.gov?subject=Math%20Challenge).

 # Table of Contents